 I live near the park, how will this affect me?

-Based on previous Wetland Parks throughout Florida, it has been shown that the property values surrounding the park have increased.
-The common response from residents living near a recharge park are very positive.
+Based on previous Wetland Parks across Florida, property values surrounding the park have increased.
+The typical response from residents living near a recharge park is very positive.

 Is the park accessible?